Is your Leopard gecko’s tank extra humid?

 Another way to instantly decrease humidity in your Leopard gecko’s enclosure is to reduce its water bowl size.

-Since humidity is just evaporated water, having a large water bowl inside the tank means there’s more water around to vaporize and turn into humidity.
+Since humidity is just evaporated water, having a large water bowl inside the tank means there’s more water around to vaporize and turn into moisture.

 So try swapping out a large dish for something a little smaller.